 9. You blame your partner

 Do you blame your partner for any problems that come up in your everyday life, even if it is something she has no control over?
 For example, if you run out of bread at home, is it your partner’s fault?
-If you are running late in the morning, is it because your partner has failed to accommodate you in some way?
+If you are running late in the morning, do you blame her?
 Placing constant blame on your partner is unhealthy.

 10. You control resources